marcelpetrick/DevNotes/BeenThereSeenThat/20231117_NVIDIA_II_Tailoring_LLMs_to_Your_Use_Case/README.md

  * re-ranker
  * decoupling retrieval and generation chunks
  * using document metadata/hierarchy
-* agenst: using external tools (to answer a math question)
+* agents: using external tools (to answer a math question)
 * serving for inference

 ## tuning self-managed LLMs
 img00 todo
 * self-managed: own and manage underlying model weights
-* privacy, ownership, portability, flexibility, cost:run on own infrastrcutre; choice of customization
+* privacy, ownership, portability, flexibility, cost: run on own infrastructure; choice of customization
 * examples for getting started: nemo framework, huggingface hub+PEFT

 ### hosted aPI llms
-* accessibl enly throuh hosted APIs
+* accessible only through hosted APIs
 * easy to use, push-button experiences
-* easy to deploy: don't have to worry about manangeing hardware and keeping your API healthy
+* easy to deploy: don't have to worry about managing hardware and keeping your API healthy
 * examples: openai, bedrock ..-

-* suggestion: try out NeMO framework; used by oracle, AWS, microsoft Azure, lenovo, dell, hewlett packard, nvidia DGC cloud
+* suggestion: try out NeMO framework; used by oracle, AWS, microsoft Azure, lenovo, dell, hewlett packard, nvidia DGX cloud
-* neMO is cloud native and canbe used on all platforms
+* neMO is cloud native and can be used on all platforms

 ### example
 img:
 * 1. set parameter efficient fine-tuning type; 2. set hyperparameters

-## reacp
+## recap
 img: - the last one